 Yep, I’m just as bad as the rest of you as far as the things I want to have.
 The difference is that I work very hard to save up for what I want before I purchase it.
 I haven’t always done this in the past, but over the last few years, I’ve conditioned myself to save up for big purchases before I buy them.
-I can promise you that I derive a greater sense of satisfaction from buying something all at once than I ever did paying in monthly installments.
+I can promise you that I derive a greater sense of satisfaction from buying something all at once than I ever did paying in monthly installment, other than getting a car or home loan from a reputable bank like say, auto loans from Money Barn.
 I’m on a mission to get as many people as possible to do this as well.
 If we all banded together and achieved this, Gen Y-ers would be known as the smart and financially savvy generation, as opposed to the impulsive one.

 2. Let’s Pay Back Those Student Loans

 We’re the generation who graduated from college during a recession.
 Or, if you’re a little older than I am, you’re the generation that got laid off a few years after starting your first job.